 Although significant strides have been made regarding same sex marriage, certain areas remain unsteady in the court system.
 One of these areas include same sex parentage.
 If you are a same sex parent, it is imperative to know your rights to the child you are raising with your partner, and the steps you may need to take to affirm your parental rights.
-Speak to a Pensacola Child Custody Attorney today to determine your legal relation to your child and if actions must be taken to affirm the emotional bond.
+Speak to a child custody attorney today to determine your legal relation to your child and if actions must be taken to affirm the emotional bond.

 Although Florida provides for the presumption of parentage be given to those engaged in a lawful marriage at the time of the child’s birth, there are many methods to forming a family in today’s society.
 For instance, with same sex couples, many bring children in from prior relationships, or those adopted on their own into a new relationship.
 In these blended families, the second parent will have no legal rights to the child without proper court action, especially if the couple is not engaged in a valid marriage.
 If the parent is not biologically related to the child, or has gone through the process to legally adopt the child the court may deny parental rights to that individual.